 Hernia Mesh Settlement

-Manufacturers like Ethicon and Atrium face lawsuits for their hernia meshes.
+Manufacturers like C.R.
+Bard, Ethicon, and Atrium often face lawsuits for their hernia meshes.
 Non-absorbable hernia mesh, which is supposed to stay in the body indefinitely, is used to support weakened abdominal tissue.
 However, some patients allege that the mesh injured their intestines, bowel, and abdomen, often necessitating additional surgery.

 Surgical meshes like transvaginal mesh have resulted in multimillion-dollar verdicts and settlements for plaintiffs.

-If you or a loved one suffered side effects caused by hernia mesh, contact us today for a free, no-obligation case review.
-Don’t wait; you may be eligible for compensation.
+If you or a loved one suffered side effects caused by hernia mesh, contact us today for a free, no-obligation consultation.
+Don’t wait; these cases are time-sensitive, and you may be owed money.

 In April 2017, a Philadelphia jury awarded $20 million to a woman who claimed she was in constant pain because of her TVT-Secur transvaginal mesh, a product of Johnson & Johnson subsidiary Ethicon.
 A spokesperson for Ethicon said the company would appeal the decision, but it was the fifth major loss over the mesh products since 2014.